 POS Nation Blog » Latest Articles

-Trying to launch a new liquor store without an airtight budget is kind of like making an old-fashioned without the bourbon – it just doesn’t make sense!
+Trying to launch a new liquor store without an airtight budget is like making an old-fashioned without the bourbon — it just doesn’t make sense!

 Unfortunately, most business owners are blindsided by the costs and fees that come with opening a new liquor store.
-Additionally, there are a handful of legal requirements that new business owners must comply with.
+Additionally, new business owners must comply with a handful of legal requirements.
 In most cases, complying with these laws and regulations comes with a hefty price tag.

 All of these costs and fees are enough to make any owner or manager pull their hair out!